kubernetes/website/content/en/docs/concepts/services-networking/service.md

-If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based the on client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
+If you want to make sure that connections from a particular client are passed to the same Pod each time, you can select the session affinity based on client's IP addresses by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None").
 You can also set the maximum session sticky time by setting `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` appropriately.